LingDong-/wax/README.md

 - Compiles from wax to C, Java and TypeScript.
 - It seems pretty fast.
 Compiling a 700 lines file takes 0.015 seconds on Macbook Pro 2015.
 Comparison: the output TypeScript, which is also 700 lines long, took `tsc` 1.5 seconds to compile.
+- Additionally, it can emit a very detailed and low-level syntax tree in JSON format.
+(If your favourite language is not a supported wax target yet, it's not too hard to go from this file and write a code generator :)
-- It can print the tokenization and the abstract syntax tree.
+- It can print the tokenization and the abstract syntax tree to terminal.
 - Usage:

 ```